JohnnyLdeAlba/ecco-text-generator-html5/README.md

 - Generates PNGs or animated GIFs in the style of messages found in the video game Ecco the Dolphin.
 - Supports multiple languages including Russian and partial Katakana and Hirgana support.
-- Has multiple animated critters to choose from.
+- Animated critters adds a fun layer to the whole generator experience.
 - Choose from a variety of themes and ripple effects!
 - Muitple resolution support for generating smaller file sizes.